Reference 04 — Communication flows¶

 The three primitive operations¶

-The entire control + data surface is three calls.
+The entire control and data surface is three operations.
 Every flow below decomposes into them.

 Primitive |